saranyadurairaju/Module2-Stock-Analysis/README.md

 - It will be a problem if the data is not in order

-Everything is automated and Steve can help for his parent's investment with the output data in no time.
+Everything is automated and Steve can help his parent's for their investment with the output data in no time.
 Wishing Steve all the very best!